spinnylights/some_sort_of_game_engine/README.md

 the project's root directory.
 This outlines how I expect everyone to behave here in social terms, naturally.
-My goal in writing this is to create a more pleasant, relaxing development atmosphere—hopefully you will feel that way.
+My goal in writing this is to create a more pleasant, relaxing development atmosphere—hopefully you will feel that way in practice.

 ### Bug reports and feature requests